NicoCaAnd/test_osquery/README.md

 - one type parses *.db* files ;
 - and an other type uses binaries on the device (such as *dumpsys* or *logcat*) and parses the output to get the data needed.

-# Importing tables

-(See the Osquery documentation : https://osquery.readthedocs.io/en/stable/development/creating-tables/).

-Let's say we created a table called "androidTable".
-It means there are 2 files : *androidTable.cpp* that describes the way the collection of data is made and *androidTable.table* that describes the specifications.

-We need first to put these files at the correct locations.
-The *.cpp* file needs to be put here : *osquery/osquery/tables/system/linux/androidTable.cpp*.
-The *.table* file needs to be put here : *osquery/specs/linux/androidTable.table*.

-Now we must indicate to CMake it will have import these files.
-In the file *osquery/osquery/tables/linux/CMakeLists.txt*, add "linux/androidTable.cpp" in the list within *if(DEFINED PLATFORM_LINUX) list(APPEND source_files ... )*.
-Also change *osquery/specs/CMakeLists.txt* adding "linux/androidTable.table" in the function *set(platform_dependent_spec_files ...)*.

-Finally run CMake :
-`cmake -DOSQUERY_TOOLCHAIN_SYSROOT=/usr/local/osquery-toolchain -DSTATICONLY=true ..`
-You will find more informations on this post: https://github.com/osquery/osquery/issues/7144

 # Contents of this repository

 In this repository, you will find the *.cpp* and *.table* files that represent Osquery tables for Android.